+Fresh Air Weekend: Florian Henckel Von Donnersmarck; The White House & Fox News

-Fresh Air Weekend: Filmmaker Florian Henckel Von Donnersmarck; The White House And Fox News
+Fresh Air Weekend: Florian Henckel Von Donnersmarck; The White House & Fox News

 Fresh Air Weekend highlights some of the best interviews and reviews from past weeks, and new program elements specially paced for weekends.
 Our weekend show emphasizes interviews with writers, filmmakers, actors and musicians, and often includes excerpts from live in-studio concerts.
 This week: